 Friendships Often End Due To Differences In Interests

-Once you’ve identified a few potential friends, the next step would be talking with them face-to-face – preferably over a drink!
+Once you’ve identified a few potential friends, the next step would be talking with them face-to-face – preferably over a drink.
 After getting closure on the friendship breakup, you might find things more manageable this time.

 Relationship Stress

 Relationship stress can often lead to the end of a friendship.
-If you feel stressed about your relationship, it’s best to talk things through with your friend.
-Sometimes the best way to break up with someone is slowly and subtly over time-without causing too much drama.
+If you feel stressed about your relationship, discussing things with your friend is best.
+Sometimes, the best way to break up with someone is slowly and subtly over time without causing too much drama.
+Both friends must healthily deal with relationship stress so that the friendship doesn’t end for any reason other than mutual consent and satisfaction.

 Arguments And Disputes Are Common

 Arguments and disputes are common causes of a friendship breakdown.
 Sadly, they happen to be the best of friends sometimes.
 However, it is important to understand and resolve the issue quickly.
-Knowing when to walk away is an essential lesson in life – no matter how close a friendship may seem at first glance.
+Knowing when to walk away is an essential lesson – no matter how close a friendship may seem at first glance.

 Some friendships don’t work out from the start – nothing can be done about that.
-All you can do is keep your head high and remember that it happens to everyone on occasion.
+All you can do is keep your head high and remember that it happens to everyone occasionally.
 Learning this lesson early on in life will make coping with a breakup much easier in the long run.

 How Long Does It Take To Get Over A Friendship Breakup?

-- Accepting that it’s happening – The sooner you accept that the relationship is over, the sooner you’ll be able to start moving on.
+- Accepting That It’s Happening: The sooner you accept that the relationship is over, the sooner you’ll be able to start moving on.

-- Talking it out – One of the best ways to deal with a breakup is to discuss it openly and honestly with your friends.
+- Talking It Out: One of the best ways to deal with a breakup is to discuss it openly and honestly with your friends.
 Trust them enough to share your feelings and let them support you during this difficult time.

 Conclusion